Estimated Reading Time 24 minutes

 Things to bear in mind when weighing up the price and choosing the right agency:

 - How many sales do you need to make to cover the cost of the agency?
 Use this as your benchmark goal for them to work towards.

 - Who will be creating the content?
-If you have internal resource to actually create the content based on the guidance and planning of the agency then that can save you money.
+If you have internal resources to actually create the content based on the guidance and planning of the agency then that can save you money.
 But don’t try to cut corners by putting the wrong task with the wrong people.

 - What are your needs?
-Some clients want an audit to check their fairly competent web team have covered all bases.
+Some clients want an audit to check their fairly competent web team has covered all bases.
 But where they really need the help is to find opportunities and build online awareness.
 Others have no idea where to start and need a full service including a level of education and hand holding.
 Know where the gaps are and what you need to pay for.

-SEO is a long term investment in time, resource and agency.
-So make sure you fit the service criteria however it also helps if you trust your chosen SEO partner.
+SEO is a long term investment in time, resource and agency, so make sure you fit the service criteria with your needs, but it’s also important that you trust your chosen SEO partner.